-Irene Klaver, Associate Professor; Ph.D., State University of New York at Stony Brook.
+Irene Klaver, Professor; Ph.D., Stony Brook University.
 Philosophy of water; aesthetics; feminist theory; philosophy of science; ancient Greek philosophy.

 Ricardo Rozzi, Professor; Ph.D., University of Connecticut.
 Environmental ethics; Latin American philosophy; philosophy of biology; biocultural conservation.

-Dale Wilkerson, Principal Lecturer and Director of Undergraduate Studies; Ph.D., University of Texas at Dallas.
+Dale Wilkerson, Principal Lecturer and Director of Graduate Studies; Ph.D., University of Texas at Dallas.
 History of ideas; continental philosophy; ethical theory; Nietzsche; Heidegger; hermeneutics; social-political theory.

 Martin Yaffe, Professor; Ph.D., Claremont Graduate University.
 Social-political philosophy; Jewish philosophy; ancient philosophy; medieval philosophy; modern philosophy; metaphysics.

-By pursuing a graduate degree in Philosophy at the University of North Texas, you’ll join an internationally recognized program known for its focus on environmental philosophy and ethics.
+By pursuing a graduate degree in Philosophy at the University of North Texas, youíll join an internationally recognized program known for its focus on environmental philosophy and ethics.

-We are an emerging leader in the philosophy of science and technology studies with more than seven faculty members publishing in the field.
-Our combination of environmental philosophy and science/ technology studies makes us unique.
+Weíre also an emerging leader in the philosophy of science and technology studies with more than seven faculty members publishing in the field.
+Our combination of environmental philosophy and science/technology studies makes us unique.

-You will learn from professors and researchers who are nationally and internationally known in their field.
+Youíll learn from professors and researchers who are nationally and internationally known in their field.
 Among our faculty members are the founders of the environmental philosophy discipline — J. Baird Callicott and Eugene C. Hargrove.
-Another 10 faculty members have strong backgrounds in the discipline with specialties in:
+Another 10 faculty members have strong backgrounds in the discipline with specialties such as:

 This renowned center furthers research, publication and education in environmental philosophy and ethics.
 Its primary activities are publishing the journal Environmental Ethics, reprinting significant books on environmental ethics under its own imprint and sponsoring various workshops and conferences.